 - An ethos where children feel secure and are encouraged to talk and are listened too, taken seriously and responded to appropriately is established and maintained. - Children are involved in the decision-making which affects them. - Children know that there are adults in the school whom they can approach if they are worried or have difficulties and the school has well developed listening systems. - Posters are displayed which detail contact numbers for appropriate support services and child protection helplines i.e. Childline. - Curriculum activities and opportunities to equip children with the resilience and skills they need to stay safe from abuse and radicalisation. - There is a clear written statement of the standards of behaviour and the boundaries of appropriate behaviour expected of staff and pupils/students that is understood and endorsed by all. - Positive and safe behaviour is encouraged among children and staff are alert to changes in child's a behaviour and recognise that challenging behaviour may be an indicator of abuse.
-Effective working relationships are established with parents and colleagues from partner agencies. - There is awareness that there may be wider environmental factors present in a child's life that are a threat to their safety and welfare (contextual safeguarding).
-For example personal and family circumstances and lifestyles of some children lead to an increased risk of neglect and or abuse.
-In particular staff are knowledgeable about private fostering arrangements, family members in prison, homelessness, domestic violence, 'honour based' abuse/violence, female genital mutilation (FGM), forced marriage, online safety, hate crime, radicalisation, child sexual exploitation (CSE), criminal exploitation (county lines) and peer on peer abuse. - There is a recognition that children who do not attend regularly or go missing from education are particularly vulnerable and at increased risk of neglect and abuse. - Staff are appropriately trained in safeguarding according to their roles and responsibilities, have regular opportunities for safeguarding briefings and records are kept of all training undertaken. - Safer recruitment procedures are used to make sure that all appropriate checks are carried out on staff (and volunteers) who work with children. - Volunteers and visitors are appropriately supervised.

-- The environment is safe and secure; this incudes ensuring the all visitors to the school are suitable and checked and monitored as appropriate.
+Effective working relationships are established with parents and colleagues from partner agencies. - There is an awareness that personal and family circumstances and lifestyles of some children lead to an increased risk of neglect and or abuse.
+In particular staff are knowledgeable about domestic violence, 'honour based' violence, female genital mutilation (FGM), forced marriage, online safety, hate crime, radicalisation and child sexual exploitation (CSE). - There is a recognition that children who do not attend regularly or go missing from education are particularly vulnerable and at increased risk of neglect and abuse. - Staff are appropriately trained in safeguarding according to their roles and responsibilities, have regular opportunities for safeguarding briefings and records are kept of all training undertaken. - Safer recruitment procedures are used to make sure that all appropriate checks are carried out on staff (and volunteers) who work with children. - Volunteers and visitors are appropriately supervised. - The environment is safe and secure; this incudes ensuring the all visitors to the school are suitable and checked and monitored as appropriate.
 The school "Visitors' Policy" sets out how visitors will be checked and monitored.
-Also see DSCB Access to Schools by Staff from Other Agencies Briefing Note. - Any groups using school premises for the provision of services to children have their own safeguarding policies, or adopt the school policy, and have satisfactorily completed all appropriate checks. - All visiting speakers present materials appropriate to the age and maturity level of pupils/students, that do not insult or promote intolerance of other faiths or groups, adhere to the school's equalities policies and are not permitted to incite hatred, violence, call for the breaking of the law or promote any acts of terrorism or extremism.
+Also see DSCB Access to Schools by Staff from Other Agencies Briefing Note.

+- Any groups using school premises for the provision of services to children have their own safeguarding policies, or adopt the school policy, and have satisfactorily completed all appropriate checks. - All visiting speakers present materials appropriate to the age and maturity level of pupils/students, that do not insult or promote intolerance of other faiths or groups, adhere to the school's equalities policies and are not permitted to incite hatred, violence, call for the breaking of the law or promote any acts of terrorism or extremism.